jav1jav/map-poc-01/README.md

 # Boilermaker

+_(From here on in the README is documentation written to support the boilermaker code that I used to get the base app up and running)_

 _Good things come in pairs_

 Looking to mix up a backend with express/sequelize and a frontend with react/redux?
 That's `boilermaker`!